yashaka/NSelene/README.md

 ## Versions

-* Upcomig version to use is just released [1.0.0-alpha01](https://www.nuget.org/packages/NSelene/1.0.0-alpha01)
+* Upcomig version to use is just released [1.0.0-alpha03](https://www.nuget.org/packages/NSelene/1.0.0-alpha03)
   * targets netstandard2.0
     * net45 support may be added later
-  * for now it's almost same as [0.0.0.7](https://www.nuget.org/packages/NSelene/0.0.0.7)
+  * it differs from [0.0.0.7](https://www.nuget.org/packages/NSelene/0.0.0.7) in the following:
-    * but repacked in sdk-style format
+    * repacked in sdk-style format
-    * and removed things marked as obsolete til 0.0.0.7
+    * removed things marked as obsolete til 0.0.0.7
+    * added some small features, see CHANGELOG for more details
   * can be installed by:
-    `dotnet add package NSelene --version 1.0.0-alpha01`
+    `dotnet add package NSelene --version 1.0.0-alpha03`

 * Latest stable version: [0.0.0.7](https://www.nuget.org/packages/NSelene/0.0.0.7)
   * targets net45